 I’d like to thank the many people who write to check on Ryder.
 Considering the fact that when he was diagnosed in July, he was given a dire prognosis, he continues to do well four months later.

 Recovery and Return I apologize that issues of Creature Thoughts have fallen by the wayside.
 Since Ryder’s cancer diagnosis, life revolves around him, and I haven’t really been able to get things back on track.
 This month, therefore, I’ll just send an update, and hope that by next month, things will be more calm, and…

 For an unknown period of time, I may not be available for consultations.
-You can contact me, but I can make no guarantees that the situation will allow me to help right now.

 July’s creature thoughts is going to be a bit different.
 We have once again had our family life derailed.
 Many of you already know what is going on, but I’m sending out July’s newsletter to catch my friends up to speed, and to ask for your good thoughts for Ryder, and for our family.